vikasakankshasharma-jpg/team4job/README.md

 ## 2. Core Features & Business Logic

 ### User & Subscription System
-*   **Dual Roles & Role Switching:** Users can sign up as a "Job Giver" or an "Installer".
+*   **Dual Roles & Role Switching:** Users can sign up as a "Job Giver" or "Installer".
 A user can hold both roles and instantly switch between modes from their profile menu without logging out.
 *   **Subscription Model:** The platform operates on a freemium model.
 New users receive a trial or a basic plan.
 Access to premium features (e.g., browsing the Installer Directory, lower commission rates) requires an active paid subscription.
 *   **Billing Management:** A dedicated "Billing" page where users can view their current plan, upgrade their subscription via Cashfree, and redeem promotional coupon codes.
 *   **Installer KYC Verification:** Installers MUST complete an Aadhar OTP verification process to become "verified."
 This is a mandatory prerequisite for bidding on jobs and receiving payouts, ensuring a trusted marketplace.